Designed For Children

 a.
 Preventing dependency and addiction to screens.

 b.
-Helping delay the introduction of Smartphones and Social Media to children.
+Helping delay the introduction of Smartphones, Social Media and Artificial Intelligence to children.

 c.
 Helping parents encourage children to engage in off-screen activities with family and friends.